ICT Admin Steps Up Efforts To Reinforce Anti COVID-19 SOPs In Capital - UrduPoint

 ICT Admin Steps Up Efforts To Reinforce Anti COVID-19 SOPs In Capital

+Islamabad Capital Territory (ICT) administration has stepped up its efforts to reinforce the anti-coronavirus standard operating procedures (SOPs) in the city for stemming its spread in an efficient manner, a senior official said

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Apr, 2021 ) :Islamabad Capital Territory (ICT) administration has stepped up its efforts to reinforce the anti-coronavirus standard operating procedures (SOPs) in the city for stemming its spread in an efficient manner, a senior official said on Thursday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Apr, 2021 ) :Islamabad Capital Territory (ICT) administration has stepped up its efforts to reinforce the anti-coronavirus standard operating procedures (SOPs) in the city for stemming its spread in an efficient manner, a senior official said.

 Talking to APP, he said in addition to an extensive crackdown against the SOPs' violators, a massive awareness campaign was in progress to sensitize the masses about the precautionary measures against the coronavirus.